azellsworth/azellsworth.github.io/_posts/2015-07-08-solving-decision-trees-with-a-stack.md

 {% highlight javascript %}
 var rpsSolutions = function(rounds){
-  // need to create an external solutions array
+  // create an external solutions array
-  // need to create a stack, that will contain all the states leading up to the solutions
+  // create a stack, which will contain all states leading up to the solutions
   // push an empty array to the stack - this represents the root of the tree
   // we need a current round variable, which will start at 0
   // we need an array containing possible throws